 How Does A Second Mortgage Work?

-With a second mortgage, you tap into your home's equity, which is its current market value minus your mortgage balance.
-So, if you own a home that’s worth $200,000 and you owe $80,000 on your mortgage, you have $120,000 in home equity.
-Depending on your credit score and lender requirements, you may be able to borrow up to 85% of your home equity.
+A second mortgage utilizes your home's equity, which is its current market value minus your mortgage balance.
+So, if you own a home worth $200,000 and owe $80,000 on your mortgage, you have $120,000 in home equity.
+Depending on your credit score and mortgage lender requirements, you may be able to borrow up to 90% of your home equity.

 Types Of Second Mortgages

 There are two types of second mortgages: home equity loans and home equity lines of credit (HELOCs), which some mortgage lenders may not offer.
 While these mortgage terms sound similar, they're two different financing options.

 Home Equity Loan

-If you take out a home equity loan, you get one lump sum of money that you pay back via fixed monthly payments over an agreed-upon term.
+A home equity loan is a lump sum payment in exchange for a percentage of your home's equity.
 You may be a good candidate for a home equity loan if you know exactly how much money you need to borrow or like the idea of receiving all of your funds at once.

 - Fixed interest rates: Since home equity loans come with fixed interest rates, you'll know your monthly payments in advance and can avoid unwanted financial surprises.

-- Closing costs and fees: You'll likely have to pay for closing costs, which are usually between 2% – 5% of the entire cost of the total loan.
-In addition to closing costs, you may face an appraisal fee, title search fee, and a number of other fees, depending on the lender you choose.
+- Closing costs and fees: You'll likely have to pay for closing costs, usually 2% – 6% of the loan amount.
+In addition to closing costs, you may face an appraisal fee, title search and many other fees, depending on your chosen lender.

 - Home is at risk: If you default on your home equity loan, the bank may foreclose your home.